Aiven-Labs/pgvector-tensorflow-movie-recommendations-workshop/README.md

 npm run dev
 ```

-In GitPod you'll see a pop-up offering to open [todod]
+In GitPod you'll see a pop-up offering to open

-[todo add video]

 ### Step 2.
 Do nearest vectors retrieval through API route